 In simple words, tilde nullifies the effect of wildcard characters (Asterisk and Question Mark).

 For example, if you are trying to sum values using a text in which you have an asterisk or a question mark as a real character, SUMIF will treat them as a wildcard instead of a real character.

 Example: SUMIF + Tilde

-Here we are using same data like we have in above example and in this data again you have my name.
+Here we are using the same data as we have in the above example and in this data again you have my name.
 But this time name already has a wildcard character with it.

 From this data, you need to sum the bonus values with the name where you have a question mark.